 Howdy, partner!
 Our favorite Western-themed amusement park reopened May 21, 2021!
 Over the past year, the closed park was more popular than the Lone Ranger with all of the food events hoppening inside.
 The Knott’s Berry Farm events brought guests into the closed park for food, decoration, entertainment and a little Western fun.
 But now, the real deal has fully returned with rides!

 Let’s go over the 2021 Knott’s Berry Farm events.
+A Taste of Boysenberry Festival ran through May 2, and the 100th-anniversary celebration and Summer Nights kicked off May 21, during the official grand reopening.
+And now, Knott's Scary Farm is here!
 Before we hop to it, there are a few things you need to know to attend the Knott's Berry Farm events right now.
-Masks are mandatory.
-You'll undergo a temperature screening, and you'll need to follow signage to remain physically distant from other guests.
-You can remove your mask when you sit down in designated areas to enjoy food and beverages.
+Masks are mandatory indoors for unvaccinated guests, and you'll need to follow signage to remain physically distant from other guests.
 Our Knott's Berry Farm reopening post should bring you up to speed.

 Knott’s Berry Farm Events in 2021

 Knott's Berry Farm has several events that normally take place throughout the year.
 The Peanuts Celebration usually kicks off the year, and eventually leads into the Boysenberry Festival in the spring.
 Then, Summer Nights come to life in the summer, Knott's Scary Farm haunts the fall and finally, Knott's Merry Farm makes the holiday season bright (and yummy).
 We’ll hop through some of these annual events that take place in a normal year and go over which ones return in 2021.
 Yes, we are looking at you, Knott’s Scary Farm.
 We missed your terrifying self last year, but we're excited to welcome you back in 2021!